karaxuna/jxcore-uwp-samples/README.md

 ### Uwp api call examples

-First, you have to define Windows namespace:
+First you  have to define which namespace you need (`Windows` in this case):

 ```javascript
 var uwp = jxcore.uwp;